google/xls/docs_src/floating_point.md

 individual ops, and thus that B) an FMA requires significantly more internal precision bits than naively expected.

-For binary32 inputs, to acheive the standard-specified precision, the initial mul requires the usual 48 ((23 fraction + 1 "hidden") * 2) fraction bits.
+For binary32 inputs, to achieve the standard-specified precision, the initial mul requires the usual 48 ((23 fraction + 1 "hidden") * 2) fraction bits.
 When performing the subsequent add step, though, it is necessary to maintain *72* fraction bits ((23 fraction + 1 "hidden") * 3).
 Fortunately, this sum